OUR GUIDE TO BIRTHSTONES

 April

-Diamonds are a girl's best friend!
 Over the years, diamonds have remained one of the most beloved gemstones of all time.
 They are known as the ultimate symbol of love making it the ideal gift for anniversaries, birthdays and special celebrations, particularly for those born in April or celebrating a 60th Anniversary.

 Emerald